KEELY O'BRIEN

 -An online call for cake requests is distributed locally one month before the performance.

--Keely and Robert arrive at least five days before the performance to bake and prepare.
+-Keely and Joël arrive at least four days before the performance to bake and prepare.

--Kitchen access is required: either an accommodation with a fully equipped kitchen, or a local kitchen rental.
+-Kitchen access is required: either an accommodation with a kitchen, or a local kitchen rental.

 Performance Technical Requirements:

--Venue: theatre with space for audience to be seated at tables, kitchen access on site with fridge and sink.
+-Venue: theatre or other space (hall, gymnasium etc) with room for audience to be seated at tables, on site access to fridge and sink.

 -Maximum audience capacity per show: 50 (can also be performed for smaller audiences)